maricotagc/Java/README.md

 Notes:
 -------------
 * Classes will always have DEFAULT or PUBLIC access modifiers.
-* Interfaces will always have PUBLIC access modifier.
+* Interfaces will always have PUBLIC access modifier (also methods/artifacts).

 ![](https://miro.medium.com/max/1500/1*GKGirEJ5-PaSz2bzGlRTjw.png)